 - detailed budget; and

 - two reference letters signed and sent by faculty within your department (one should be the director of graduate studies who can attest to the applicant's good standing in the department).
 Please direct your references to upload their letters to the link below.

-The fall grant submission deadline is October 15, 2019 by 5:00 pm EST. All research award funds will be made available as long as the applicant has received final IRB approval for the research project.
+The spring grant submission deadline is March 9, 2020 by 5:00 pm EST. All research award funds will be made available as long as the applicant has received final IRB approval for the research project.
 There is a three-year moratorium on re-applying for the GSRG among award recipients.
 Please send all application materials (with the exception of reference letters) in one PDF file to firstname.lastname@example.org.